-Other factors include drugs (including barbiturates, hydantoins, other antiepileptic drugs, and sulfonamide antibiotics—see see Drugs and Porphyria*) and reproductive hormones (progesterone and related steroids), particularly those that induce hepatic ALA synthase and cytochrome P-450 enzymes.
+Other factors include drugs (including barbiturates, hydantoins, other antiepileptic drugs, and sulfonamide antibiotics—see Table 4: Drugs and Porphyria*) and reproductive hormones (progesterone and related steroids), particularly those that induce hepatic ALA synthase and cytochrome P-450 enzymes.
 Attacks usually occur within 24 h after exposure to a precipitating drug.
 Low-calorie and low-carbohydrate diets, alcohol ingestion, and exposure to organic solvents can also precipitate symptoms.
 Infection or other illness, surgery, and mental problems are sometimes implicated.
 Attacks probably result from several, sometimes unidentifiable, factors.

 Exposure to sunlight precipitates cutaneous symptoms in VP and HCP.

 Symptoms and signs involve the nervous system, abdomen, or both (neurovisceral).
 Attacks develop over hours or days and can last up to several weeks.
 Most gene carriers experience no, or only a few, attacks in their lifetime.
 Others experience recurrent symptoms.
 In women, recurrent attacks often coincide with the luteal phase of the menstrual cycle.